Audetas/KRelay/PLUGIN DOCUMENTATION.md

 - string GetAuthor().
 This should return the name of the creator of the plugin.
 - string GetName().
 This should return the name of the plugin.
 - string GetDescription().
 This should return a description of what your plugin does and any other important info.
+- string[] GetCommands().
+This should return a list of any commands that your plugin uses.
 - void Initialize(Proxy).
 This is called once by the plugin manager when your plugin is created and should be where you register proxy hooks and do other initialization logic.

 ## The Proxy Class